12 Best Hiking Trails in Algonquin Provincial Park

 Centennial Ridges is a spectacular hike along a series of rock ridges with lookouts in various directions, over lakes and trees.
-In the fall, this is arguably one of the best hikes in all of Ontario, with deciduous trees that show off bright yellow, orange, and red colors, mixed in with the green of the pines.
+This is arguably one of the best fall hikes in all of Ontario, with deciduous trees that show off bright yellow, orange, and red colors, mixed in with the green of the pines.

 This 10.4-kilometer hike is rated difficult by the park.
 Technically, it is only moderately difficult but it does have many ups and downs as you traverse ridges and it is one of the longer hikes in the park.
 The suggested time for this trail is six hours, but most hikers can complete it in 4.5 to five hours.

 The turn for Centennial Ridges is at kilometer 37.6 on Highway 60, and is about two kilometers from the highway.
 On fall weekends, this trail can be very busy, and you may have to park well back from the trailhead.